pootsbook/crossingtherubicon/_posts/2015-11-08-codemesh-elm-tutorial.md

 <div class="footnotes">
   <ol>
     <li>
-These blocks are taken straight from the <a href="https://github.com/evancz/elm-architecture-tutorial/">Elm Architecture Tutorial</a>.
+These building blocks are taken straight from the <a href="https://github.com/evancz/elm-architecture-tutorial/">Elm Architecture Tutorial</a>.
     </li>
     <li>
 I couldn’t find the original citation but there are enough attestations from reputable sources to believe it is genuine.